ex-Plant/2025_learning/boot.dev/js/ts_notes.md

 # Type masturbation is a bad thing ❗
 # Creating to complex types, with endless possibilities will result in ts errors and is very bad for performance and compilation speed

+# INTERFACES
+Main difference between interface and type is that type is more elastic, for example in interface you can't do something like:
+`interface Inter1 = "string"`
+Interface is always an object!